 The Bergen St. F train station and downstairs the Brooklyn-Queens local tracks.
 The GG makes all stops, every station.
 Sarah and Jerry ride together at the front of the train, shuddering with joy at the lights, the screech of steel on steel, the sudden drops and turns, the underground topology of the tunnels.
 The GG tracks are often underwater at the Warren Street end of the Bergen Street station, Brooklyn.
 Karl Gellar from over on Wyckoff Street, a supervisor with Vents and Drains once tells Jerry the Bergen St. station alone pumps 2500 gallons an hour, overflow from Brooklyn’s unused artesian wells.

-Riding between the cars pressed against the front door’s glass pane, the inter-car doors have no sliding rubber safety edges—the subway’s butt-gumming lips.
+Riding between the cars pressed against the front door’s glass pane.
+The inter-car doors have no sliding rubber safety edges—the subway’s butt-gumming lips.
 They don’t slide but open in.
-There are three feet of open air between 600 DC volts and eternity and, even with the emergency handle pulled, while the car stands motionless the rails are still hot.
-The power is shut down for emergency services, the police, etc. For the trackwalkers with the big wrenches only seldom, they are union men and have to take their chances alone and unmourned like cowboy gunslingers.
+Below you there are three feet of open air between 600 DC volts and eternity and, even with the emergency handle pulled, while the car stands motionless the rails are still hot.
+The power is shut down for emergency services, the police, etc. For the trackwalkers with the big wrenches only seldom, they are union men, take their chances alone and die unmourned like cowboy gunslingers.
+The transit cops request that all power be turned off before they go in after the murder victim.
 The transit cops come clambering down the catwalks that lead to the sidewalk grates where kids fish for quarters with chewing gum and a lightweight monofilament line.
-The transit cops request that all power be turned off before they go in after the murder victim.

 next chapter »